Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

 * This could be read via an ad-hoc endpoint, or by including this information in the project result DTO; probably the former would be preferrable, to avoid overloading the project result DTO
-* POST endpoint to request a calibration task with specific BLM values (either the initial recommended ones, or those set by users)
+* `POST` endpoint to request a calibration task with specific BLM values (either the initial recommended ones, or those set by users)
-* user-set values should also be persisted and associated to a scenario: once the BLM calibration process has finished the values will also be inferrable from the results, but until then there must be a way for the frontend to request the latest set values in order to render things even while calibration
+* User-set values should also be persisted and associated to a scenario: once the BLM calibration process has finished the values will also be inferrable from the results, but until then there must be a way for the frontend to request the latest set values in order to render things even while calibration